John-Jordan/100-days-of-code/r1-log.md

 I worked on my hangman game a little more today.
 Got a few things added to it, hit a snag that I'll have to work out tomorrow.
 Listened to a good stream by Berenice Dethier on her road to becoming a data scientist.

 ### R1D69
+I got a good bit of work done on the hangman project today.
+Needed a little help getting the blanks to switch to guessed letters but I learned from it.
+I will add a few finishing touches tomorrow and call it good.

 ### R1D70
 ### R1D71
 ### R1D72